raqbit/AnimalEssentials/README.md

 12. /ae tame (Tames the the right-clicked animal.)
 13. Replace "a(n)" with the correct thing
 14. /ae spawn (With GUI.)
+15. Make multiple players able to issue the same command at a time (List!)

 -----